 Provision should be made in all union constitutions for the recall of leaders.
 Big salaries should not be paid.
-Career hunters should was called to promote a better understanding between the workers of America, Mexico and Central America.
+Career hunters tween the workers of America, Mexico and Central America.
 Gompers attended as did a number of the American leaders.